 But there will be a time when you are saying yes to so many things that you become unable to respond to all of the emails you get or miss completely.
 You commit to campaigns and realize midway that you are working too much on weekends and late nights.
 Your quality of work begins to suffer because you're so overwhelmed!

 Rule of thumb: if you're saying Yes to everything, you aren't charging enough.

 Time to raise your rates!Rule of thumb: if you're saying Yes to everything, you aren't charging enough.
 Raise your rates.
 Click To Tweet

-Start by taking your current prices and begin by doubling.
+Start by taking your current prices and begin by doubling them.
 So if you were charging $1000 for an Instagram static post, you should start charging $2000 as a minimum.
 If you are still getting more than 90% yes', add more and more to your rate for each campaign until you are at a 60% yes rate.

 This is important: at first, it will seem like you're running off all of your business.
 Because in a sense, you are.

 But imagine you're able to get $5,000 for 1 YouTube video, instead of $5,000 for 5 YouTube videos.
-Fewer clients, fewer deliverables, less headache, more value of your time.
+Fewer clients, fewer deliverables, less headache, and more value for your time.

 Only taking on clients who fit your brand mission to a T and paying your minimum rate will help you assert yourself even more as an expert of high quality.